 Each drive is individually assessed in our ISO Class 100 cleanroom.
 We check mechanical health, firmware status, SMART data, and platter condition.
 We identify the RAID parameters and determine recoverability of the complete array.

 You receive a detailed report explaining the failure across all drives, the RAID configuration we identified, and a fixed-price recovery quote.
-Your $450 assessment fee is credited in full toward the recovery cost if you proceed.
+You decide whether to proceed.
+No pressure, no hidden fees.

 Every drive is imaged sector by sector without modification.
 We then virtually reconstruct the RAID — identifying stripe size, parity rotation, drive order, and offset — to rebuild the complete volume and extract your files.